 Photograph of the Pinnacles above

 Winters at Crater Lake can be long and snowy.
 Storms from the Pacific Ocean dump an average of 524 inches (13.3 meters) of snow at Park Headquarters.
 With Highway 62 open year round, you can always access the park for winter fun.
 Join a free ranger-led snowshoe walk on weekends through the end of April.
-Free use of park snowshoes during the walk.
-For folks with their own equipment, information on the park's cross-country ski and snowshoe trails, can be found by clicking here.
-Snowshoe and ski rental information is available, just click here.
+Which includes free use of park snowshoes during the walk.
+For folks with their own equipment, information on the park's cross-country ski and snowshoe trails can be found by clicking here.

 For snowmobilers, Diamond Lake Resort grooms the North Entrance Road.
 A ten-mile ride on the marked route brings you to an amazing lake overlook.